Note: This functionality is only available in FotoStation Client, not in single-user versions of FotoStation Pro.

 When you've prepared a configuration that's ready for upload to the server, do as follows:

 - Go to File (FotoStation menu on the Mac) > Manage configurations > Upload configuration to a server.

 - In the dialog that opens, enter the host name or the IP address of the Index Manager server that should host the configurations and click Connect.
 You will be asked to authenticate.

 Configurations are normally tied to a user or a group, but to also make the configuration available for non-specific users, you can tick the option Make this configuration accessible for everyone.
 Then, when a user who does not have a specific configuration assigned to them starts FotoStation they will be given a choice of configurations that are available for everyone (see below for additional notes about the Allow everyone option.)

-Note: The user that uploads the configuration will automatically be added to that config's access list.
-That way, (s)he will be able to maintain and make future updates to that configuration.
+Note: The user that uploads the configuration will automatically be added to the access list for the configuration.
+That way, they can maintain and make future updates to that configuration.

 Automatically uploading the configuration on exit

 Associating configurations with users and groups

-Having uploaded one or more configurations to the server, you can go into the User management to associate configurations with users.
+Having uploaded one or more configurations to the server, you can associate configurations with users in User administration.

 Open the File (FotoStation menu on the Mac) > Manage configurations > User administration.

 The uploaded configurations are shown in the left panel, where you can also see whether it's a Windows or a Mac client configuration.
 These are not interchangeable.

 By selecting a configuration you can configure user and group access to it in the panel on the right.
-Choose Specify access and use the Add... button to search for users and groups to add to the access list of the chosen configuration.
+Choose Specify access and select Add... to search for users and groups to add to the access list of the chosen configuration.

 Allow everyone makes the configuration available to all users.

 - The Operations Center on the server controls whether usernames and passwords will be verified in the local Windows user list or via the Active Directory For more information, see Configure services in the Operations Center.